 Oh, and even MORE important: Give help in return.
-Ask others what you can do for them as you’re also looking to fulfill your needs.
-It feels good to give and no one will want to collaborate or support you if you’re always taking from others.
+Ask others what you can do for them as you’re looking to fulfill your needs.
+It feels good to give and no one will want to support you if you’re always taking from others.

 INVEST IN YOUR BUSINESS

 Most people like “free”.
 A free car wash on your birthday.
 A free visit to a museum.
 Free gift with purchase.

 But thinking you can run your business without paying for important items like education, expert support or quality supplies is not only a limiting belief but it will set you up for failure.
 Few small business owners start with tens of thousands of dollars at their disposal so it’s necessary for you to budget and hey, if you’re offered services as a barter, a kind gesture or at a discount, take them but when it’s time to pay for something that can support your growth, find the money.
 Borrow from family or friends, take out a business line of credit through your bank, ask to be put on a payment plan, or put the fee on a low interest credit card.

 Incidentally, we’ve interviewed many, many people who’ve told us that when they take a free workshop or rsvp for a free event, they aren’t committed to attending and if they do attend, they walk in thinking that the workshop or event won’t be valuable.
 “Free” is not always a good thing.